NASDAQ: MEOH US $44.42

 Passenger & Cargo Vehicle Fuel

 Methanol is an affordable substitute for gasoline and diesel in countries that are looking to transition away from fuels that result in high levels of air pollution.
 Methanol’s efficient combustion, safety, ease of distribution and wide availability around the world make it an attractive alternative fuel for transportation.
-Methanol can be used as a transportation fuel in three ways:
+Methanol can be used as a transportation fuel in four ways:

 1 Additives or fuel blends